Turkey to request NATO missile defence on Syria border

 The official said there was a potential missile threat to Turkey from Syria and that Turkey had a right to take steps to counter such a threat.
 He gave no further details.

-"The deployment of these type of missiles as a step to counter threats is routine under NATO regulations," the official said, adding that they had been deployed in Turkey before such as during the second Gulf War.
+"The deployment of these type of missiles as a step to counter threats is routine under NATO regulations," the official said, adding that they had been deployed in Turkey during the second Gulf War.

-Asked about such a request, Turkish Foreign Minister Ahmet Davutoglu said: "Everything will be considered within the framework of possible preparations", state-run Anatolian news agency reported.

-Davutoglu's comments were made to Turkish reporters in Brussels on Wednesday.
-The minister did not elaborate.

 A NATO spokeswoman in Brussels said: "We haven't received a request.
 As the Secretary-General said on Monday, the allies will consider any request that is brought to the North Atlantic Council."

-Ankara has twice invoked Article 4 of the NATO charter this year which provides for consultations when a member state feels its territorial integrity, political independence or security is under threat.

-Turkey is also sheltering more than 110,000 Syrian refugees in camps along the Syrian border who have fled the fighting in their homeland.

-(Reporting by Gulsen Solaker in Ankara and Adrian Croft in Brussels; Writing by Jonathon Burch; Editing by Michael Roddy)
+(Reporting by Gulsen Solaker; Writing by Jonathon Burch; Editing by Andrew Heavens and Pravin Char)